acurwen/BASH-Calculator/README.md

 ![image](https://github.com/user-attachments/assets/45fae52e-63e8-4d35-acff-3d2099ceff42)

 For my division section, my error message should show up when the second integer is 0 AND the operation symbol is '/'.
 Keeping that in mind, I moved onto my if else statements.

+## Writing if statements based on operation symbol

 Now, for the if else statements, the statement to run will be determined by the operator symbol typed by the user.
 So I have to figure out how to use the operation symbols to dictate which arithmetic condition is met.